spaceinvades/rocket-platformer/README.md

 2. All Web-Based
 3. 3 Weapons: Rocket (no damage, just for jumping), Plasma Rifle (bouncy!), Rifle (Hitscan)
 4. Use a roomcode system like .io games

-This is a long project that ive been doing throughout learning to code, so some of it is very sloppy.
-Sorry.